- Toggle Section About

 - Apply their stylistic, theoretical, interpretive and technical skills and understanding to create and perform personal, communicative performances on their primary instrument (ULO 3).

-- Prepare responses for a mock job interview in which they indicate how they will connect mind and heart in order to provide spiritual leadership within the local church structure (ULO 2).
+- Demonstrate how they will connect mind and heart in order to provide spiritual leadership within the local church (ULO 2).

 - Demonstrate their ability to use contemporary music theory practices and worship-chart vocabulary by writing 'take-down' transcriptions and professional charts (ULO 3).